moishinetzer/little-emperors/README.md

 > Quick Intro

-In remix you use loaders to define endpoints so for the following:
+In Remix, you use loaders to define endpoints so for the following:

 ```tsx
 // > mysite.com/hotels